gravitational/gravity/docs/5.x/cluster.md

 ### Kubernetes Extensions

-Gravitational also offers various extensions for Kubernets that can be pre-packaged and distributed with your application.
+Gravitational also offers various extensions for Kubernetes that can be pre-packaged and distributed with your application.
 Examples of such solutions
 include: